One-Lightyear/fedora_laptop/README.md

 fedora_laptop
-Basic files from my laptop of practices
+Basic files from my laptop for practices